-Income limits for eligibility vary by state (you can see details here for each state).
+Income limits for CHIP eligibility vary by state (you can see details here for each state).
 In most states, the income limit for CHIP eligibility is at least 250% of the poverty level.
-And in New York, it extends to 400% of the poverty level (that amounts to $9,250 per month for a family of four in 2022).
+And in New York, it extends to 400% of the poverty level (that amounts to $10,000 per month for a family of four in 2023).

 Most states that have separate CHIP programs do charge at least modest premiums or enrollment fees (this chart shows which states have CHIP premiums).
 For states that charge premiums for CHIP, the monthly premium ranges from about $9 to about $61 per child.

 Because CHIP income limits tend to extend well into the middle class, it’s common for families enrolling in health coverage through the exchange to find that the parents qualify for premium subsidies to purchase private coverage, while the kids qualify for CHIP instead (or Medicaid, depending on income and how the state structures its coverage for children).